Experimental Realization of a Quantum Refrigerator Driven by Indefinite Causal Orders

-\emph{Disscussion.} -- We experimentally demonstrate that a quantum SWITCH of thermalizing channels supplies a new class of thermodynamic resources.
+Back to the experiment, we demonstrate that a quantum SWITCH of thermalizing channels supplies a new class of thermodynamic resources.
 Unlike a deterministic machine whose behavior can be characterized by a single thermodynamic cycle, the quantum machine driven by the ICO process is however not determinate.
-It can be a quantum refrigerator or heat engine depending on the projective measurement of the ancillary qubit.
-So, apart from the efficiency of a single thermodynamic cycle, the success probability is another critical parameter in evaluating the performance of the ICO thermodynamics.
-In particular, we have shown two counterintuitive phenomena of the ICO process, which are nonexistent in the classical counterpart.
-One is that the working substance can be warmed up or cooled down even if it has the same temperature as that of reservoirs.
-The other is that the efficiency of the ICO refrigeration is bounded to small values at the extreme case. \emph{i.e.}, the hot and cold reservoirs have the same temperature.
-Future efforts can be made by concatenating more or different thermalizing channels with quantum SWITCH to design quantum refrigerators with higher efficiency.
+Moreover, two counterintuitive phenomena of the ICO process are observed: the working substance can be warmed up or cooled down even if it has the same temperature as that of reservoirs, and the COP is bounded to small values at the extreme case.
+Compared to previous QHEs with non-equilibrium reservoirs such as squeezed \cite{PhysRevLett.112.030602,PhysRevX.7.031044} or effective-negative-temperature reservoirs \cite{PhysRevLett.122.240602}, the ICO refrigerator does not show superiority in COP.
+However, a potential advantage of ICO is that the work can be extracted from simpler-to-build equilibrium reservoirs with no temperature difference.
+The DME framework may shed light on future design of quantum refrigerators with higher COPs, and validates its broad applications in quantum metrology and computation.